Last Updated on

 This is the situation we found ourselves in in Spain.
-We both have EHIC cards but they were sitting in a drawer of cupboard somewhere back in London.
+We both have EHIC cards but they were sitting in a drawer or cupboard somewhere back in London.

 The great news is that as long as you’ve applied for an EHIC you’ll be covered from the date of your EHIC application.

-If you’ve forgotten to take your EHIC with you on holiday, or have lost your EHIC while abroad, call the EHIC contact number: +44 (0)191 218 1999.
+If you’ve forgotten to take your EHIC with you on holiday and have a moment of . “oh dam, I don’t have my EHIC card with me!”, or have lost your EHIC while abroad, call the EHIC contact number: +44 (0)191 218 1999.

 Calling this number will get you a provisional replacement certificate (PRC).
 This covers you for treatment until you get home.